joanmiespada/StartupBootstrapKit/apis/readme.md

 If you are running with Node 10, please, use yarn with `--ignore-engines`

 Once all modules are in node_modules folder (in apis folder) you should run every API in unique terminal.
-First of all, starting with `loginapi` with command: `yarn nodemon-loginapi`.
+First of all, you should start `loginapi` with command: `yarn nodemon` in folder `apis.bootstrap.login`.
-If you want execute CRUD operations to create users then run `yarn nodemon-userapi`.
+If you want execute CRUD operations to create users then run `yarn nodemon` in folder `apis.bootstrap.users`.
 However, if you want start all apis at the same time, execute: `yarn nodemon`.

 Please, check `package.json` script section for details.